 Trekking in the best season of the year offers spectacular views and scenery of Mt.Everest and other higher mountains.
 Nepal has 4 seasons: Summer, Autumn, Winter, and Spring.
 The following list includes detailed information on Everest View Trek Best Season;

 It is the peak and highly recommended season of the year.
-It falls from March-May.
+It falls in March-May.
 During these months, the Everest trekking routes fill with adventurers lovers.
 This period of a month is the best time to observe the magnificent clear picture of the great Himalayas and its beautiful surrounding areas.

-During these periods of time, the colorful and vibrant rhododendrons light up the entire region of Everest and crossing these beautiful forest fills the heart with mixed emotions of joy, excitement, peace, refreshed and many more.
+During these periods of time, the colorful and vibrant rhododendrons light up the entire region of Everest, and crossing these beautiful forest fills the heart with mixed emotions of joy, excitement, peace, refreshed, and many more.

 Days are quite warmer as the temperature can reach from 17°C to 25°C and Nights are cold as temperature reach to -2°C.

 Besides Spring Season, Autumn is the second best season for Everest View Trek.
 This season falls from September to November.

 The weather during autumn is moderate i.e. neither too hot nor too cold, which is very suitable while trekking for long days.
 There may be a slight possibility of light rain but the views afterward are marvelous.
 Days are warmer (15°C to 20°C) whereas Nights are bearable cold -5°C. The views and scenery during autumn are crystal clear, providing a wide picture of snowy mountain peaks, green forest and farmlands, clear blue sky, and cool refreshing breeze.